mozilla/addons-frontend/docs/moz-addon-manager.md

 extensions.webapi.testing
 ```

-Refresh the page and you should see `mozAddonManager` as a JavaScript global.
+Refresh the page, open the JavaScript console, and you should see a global `mozAddonManager` object.

 ## Developing on Android

 The presence of `mozAddonManager` on Firefox for Android will activate the
 add-on installation switch.

-In addition to setting the preference up above,
+Again, you will see this on
+https://addons.mozilla.org (production) but not on a development site.

+Here's how to activate it on a development site.
+Make sure you set the preference up above.
+If you're testing this on an Android
+device then by now you should have access to `mozAddonManager`.

+If you're testing this on desktop Firefox, you need
-you also need to make sure your user agent looks like Firefox for Android.
+to make sure your user agent looks like Firefox for Android.
-On desktop, you can
+You can
 [save a custom device](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode#Saving_custom_devices)
 in
 [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode)